aleph2c/miros/doc/examples.rst

 queues.
 The number of items in the active object queue can be seen in our `spy` instrumentation.
-We see that at the end of this reaction to the event with the `WaitComplete` signal, there was nothing in the queue so the `active object` thread has nothing to do.
+We see that at the end of this reaction to the event with the `WaitComplete` signal, there was nothing in the queue so the `active object` thread had nothing to do.
 It is just waiting.

 Lets stop both threads, and place a number of events into the queue managed by the active object.